Frequently Asked Questions About Mediation

 You must inform the court that you have reached agreement and cancel your next court date.
 You must also contact the ADR Program and the mediator as soon as possible.

 Usually the parties write the agreement with the understanding that it will be an enforceable contract.
 Settlements reached through mediation are enforceable in the same manner as are other contracts.
 They can be enforced as written or oral contracts.
 The parties may choose to make their agreement a court order and may also choose to have the agreement read into the court record pursuant to Code of Civil Procedures section 664.6

 You must attend your next scheduled court date.
 Your mediator will notify the court and the ADR Program that the matter has not settled.
 You should complete and return the “Meditation Survey” which you will receive upon receipt of the mediator’s indication of completion.
 You and the other party may also feel that an additional mediation, a different mediator, or a different ADR process would be helpful in settling your case.
 You are not restricted to using only one ADR process.
 If you have any questions please contact the ADR Program.

 If you have concerns about the mediator or the mediation, you are encouraged to discuss your concerns with the mediator.
 You can select another mediator and begin mediation again, but will need to inform the court and the ADR Program.
 If your concerns are not resolved, contact the ADR Program Director.
-For details on the complaint process see Local Rules App.
-C Rule 109.
+For details on the complaint process see Local Court Rules, Rule 3.200(j).